-It’s difficult to choose a Roger Miller song for this list.
-The man who wrote gems like “My Uncle Used to Love Me But She Died” and “Do-Wacka-Do” had a knack for penning songs that were equally oddball and brilliant.
-But the wacky “You Can’t Roller Skate in a Buffalo Herd” will always be remembered as one of Miller’s finest and quirkiest works.
+It's difficult to choose a Roger Miller song for this list.
+The songwriter behind gems like "My Uncle Used to Love Me But She Died" and "Do-Wacka-Do" had a knack for penning songs that were equally oddball and brilliant.
+But the wacky "You Can't Roller Skate in a Buffalo Herd" will always be remembered as one of Miller's finest and quirkiest works.

 Best lyric: "You can't roller skate in a buffalo herd/But you can be happy if you've a mind to"

 "She Got the Goldmine (I Got the Shaft)," Jerry Reed

 Another contender for the greatest country song title of all time, Jerry Reed's 1982 hit "She Got the Goldmine (I Got the Shaft)" humorously follows a redneck down on his luck after a not-so amicable divorce.

 Best lyric: "While she's livin' like a queen on alimony, I'm workin' two shifts, eatin' baloney"